 Most (or sometimes all) of your payment is going towards interest.

 I see this happen quite often on income-based repayment plans for loans with a high balance.
 A big chunk of the payment goes towards interest and your principal balance never seems to go down.
 Your payment pays the interest and then you’re charged interest on your principal balance that never seems to budge!
 Honestly, it can be difficult to get around this.
 Most would suggest paying more than the minimum payment to combat this, but that can be extremely difficult if you’re already struggling with your payment.
 If you are able to make additional payments, do so.
-Again, consider refinancing or consolidation.
+Again, consider refinancing your student loan or consolidation.
 If you are in a better financial position (better credit score, income, etc) than you were when the loans were issued, then you may be able to get a lower interest rate with refinancing/consolidation.

 Student loan debt is no joke.
 In the grand scheme of budgeting and taking care of necessities, student loan payments often fall to the bottom of the list.
 Salaries have plateaued as prices rise simultaneously while loan servicers are breathing down our necks wanting their money.
 It can be very difficult to climb out of student loan debt given these conditions.
 But it can be done.
 It is possible to ditch debt but it takes some determination and effort.
 Use these points to get a headstart on making adjustments and gaining control over your student loan payments.
 We’re all dealing with this.
 You’re not alone.
 You got this.